AnnaSyme/LGtutorial/tutorial.md

 We will also map the assembled contigs to a known reference genome using the tool Quast, to see how they align.
 For more about quast see [the manual](http://quast.sourceforge.net/docs/manual.html).

-For more about the Icarus browser ["Mikheenko, A. et al. Icarus: visualizer for de novo assembly evaluation"](https://academic.oup.com/bioinformatics/article/32/21/3321/2415080).
+For more about the Icarus browser see {% cite Mikheenko2016 %}.

 Genome assessment workflow: